Dementia and Alzheimer’s Disease

 Alzheimer’s disease is currently the sixth leading cause of death in the United States, but recent studies indicate it may be the third leading cause.
-More than 5 million Americans now have the disorder and experts predict that this year another 500,000 will be diagnosed.
+Approximately 6.7 million Americans age 65 and older now have the disorder and experts predict that another 500,000 cases will be diagnosed annually.

 Three Stages of Dementia:

 There is an initial period that can last for years during which a disease is developing but no symptoms are present, and signs are limited or absent.

 At this point, symptoms emerge but are not severe enough to be called dementia.
 During this phase, a person may complain of difficulties including problems with focusing, trouble remembering recent event details, misplacing things more often, not following up on appointments or tasks, or trouble learning new things.
 They may compensate with new behaviors such as increased reminders and lists.